Primary Site/Priorities--Breast: When there are conflicting references to subsite in different reports, which report has priority? See Discussion.

 For tumors diagnosed 2007 or later, refer to the MP/H rules.
 If there are still questions about how this type of tumor should be coded, submit a new question to SINQ and include the difficulties you are encountering in applying the MP/H rules.

 This answer was provided in the context of CSv1 coding guidelines.
-The response may not be used after your registry database has been converted to CSv2.If this case is determined to be a lung primary, code the CS fields:
+The response may not be used after your registry database has been converted to CSv2.Based on the information provided: